Where to stay in Nozawa Onsen?

 Cons of staying in the village centre:

-1. Walking to the ski resort gondola or chairlifts is usually uphill, in ski gear.
+1. Walking to the ski resort gondola or chairlifts is uphill.

-2. If you are staying right in the village centre, in an area with nightlife (O-yu area for example) there is a chance of noise on the streets late at night.
+2. If you are staying right in the village centre, in an area with nightlife (O-yu - main road area for example) there is a chance of noise on the streets late at night.

 3. If you decide to take the free shuttle bus to the ski resort, it can fill up quickly on weekends and public holidays (although extra buses do run during these times).
 Overall, this free bus service is very convenient if you are staying in a lower part of the village.